Shelter Care and Transportation Requests to Bring Children/ Youth/Nonminor Dependents to Court

 1. Ensure that a caregiver and/or DCFS personnel accompany the child at all times.

-2. Confirm arrangements with a designated worker in the DCFS Pomona Office by calling (909) 802-1444.
+2. Confirm arrangements with a designated worker in the DCFS Pomona Office by calling (909) 802-1301 and ask the on-duty Human Services Aide (HSA).
+Once connected to the HSA on Duty, Pprovide the following information..
 Provide the following information:

-3. The name and contact information of the person transporting the child to the DCFS Pomona Office, i.e. caregiver, FFA worker, CSW.
+3. Name and contact information of the person transporting the child to the DCFS Pomona Office, e.g., caregiver, FFA worker, CSW.

 3. Submit an On-line automated Shelter Care/Transportation request.
 Include the DCFS Pomona Office as the pick-up address and the designated DCFS contact as the contact person.